advantech-edge-ai/edge-agent/README.md

-# Edge Agent
+# Advantech Edge Agent

-Edge Agent is an interactive sandbox designed to facilitate the rapid design and experimentation of automation agents, personal assistants, and edge AI systems.
+Advantech Edge Agent is an interactive sandbox designed to facilitate the rapid design and experimentation of automation agents, personal assistants, and edge AI systems.
 It seamlessly integrates multimodal Large Language Models (LLMs), speech and vision transformers, vector databases, prompt templates, and function calling with live sensors and I/O. Optimized for deployment on Jetson devices, it offers on-device computing, low-latency streaming, and unified memory for enhanced performance.

 ![](./images/media/image2.png)

+> 💡Advantech Edge Agent is built on Agent Studio from Jetson AI Lab, enhanced with additional custom features.
+Users may find the [official tutorial](https://www.jetson-ai-lab.com/tutorial-intro.html), the [Jetson Forums](https://forums.developer.nvidia.com/c/agx-autonomous-machines/jetson-embedded-systems/jetson-projects/78) and [GitHub Issues](https://github.com/dusty-nv/NanoLLM) from NVIDIA helpful.

 ## Features